 Since its foundation the Society has been closely associated with the European Association of Radiology (EAR) and the European Congress of Radiology (ECR).
 The members of the Society have played a central role in the evolution of European radiology, the establishment of their sub-speciality and the development of a specific educational curriculum.
 In March 2007 both EAR and ECR agreed to integrate all their functions into the newly founded European Society of Radiology (ESR).
 The President of ESGAR is a member of the Subspecialties Committee of the ESR.

-Additional series of workshops have been developed in 2007.
-An interactive, hands-on workshop for small groups on the evolving image-guided ablation (IGA) took place in Pisa/IT for the first time and was repeated in 2008 in Geneva/CH and in 2009 in London/UK.
+* An interactive, hands-on workshop for small groups on the evolving "image-guided ablation" (IGA) took place in Pisa/IT for the first time and was repeated in 2008 in Geneva/CH and in 2009 in London/UK.

-Furthermore, a workshop series on liver imaging focused on clinical application and complemented with interactive case discussions was organised in Amsterdam/NL in October 2007 for the first time and is held twice a year ever since.
+* A workshop series on "liver imaging" focused on clinical application and complemented with interactive case discussions was organised in Amsterdam/NL in October 2007 for the first time and is held twice a year ever since.